Kultrol/Kultrol/README.md

 ## Hi there 👋

 My name is Kevin.
 I am a math and physics double major.
-I am currently working on data and actuarial science related projects that range from small exercises/learning projects to more developed projects.
+I am currently working on data science and software engineering projects that range from small exercises/learning projects to more developed end-to-end projects.

 <!--
 **Kultrol/Kultrol** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.